I want to know... how to clean black granite countertops before sealing?

-When sealing, prepare well and follow the directions especially about wiping off any excess before it dries.
+When cleaning and sealing granite prepare well.
+First, clean with acetone, then apply the sealer following the bottle directions especially about wiping off any excess before it dries.

 What should I use to remove peeling sealant from black granite floor tile?

-I had some painters doing work, and when they were cleaning spilled paint from the floor, the sealant on my floor tile started to peel.
+I had some painters doing work, and when they were cleaning spilled paint on the floor.
+The sealant on my floor tile started to peel.